 The key insight is that the output of the goal cell declines systematically with the distance of the animal from the target location.
 This relationship holds even if the environment is constrained with a complex connectivity graph (Fig 1A4).
 Here we explain how this comes about, with mathematical details to follow.

-As the animal explores a new environment, when it moves from one location to an adjacent one, those two point cells fire in rapid succession.
+In a first phase, the animal explores the environment while the circuit builds a map.
+When the animal moves from one location to an adjacent one, those two point cells fire in rapid succession.
 That leads to a Hebbian strengthening of the excitatory synapses between the two corresponding map cells (Fig 2A-B).
 In this way the recurrent network of map cells learns the connectivity of the graph that describes the environment.
-To a first approximation, the matrix of synaptic connections among the map cells will converge to the correlation matrix of their inputs (1421), which in turn reflects the adjacency matrix of the graph (Eqn 1).
+To a first approximation, the matrix of synaptic connections among the map cells will converge to the correlation matrix of their inputs [15, 21], which in turn reflects the adjacency matrix of the graph (Eqn 1).
 Now the brain can use this adjacency information to find the shortest path to a target.

 Here we formalize the processes of Figure 2 in a concrete mathematical model.
 The model is simple enough to allow some exact predictions for its behavior.
 The present section develops an analytical understanding of endotaxis that will help guide the numerical simulations in subsequent parts.

-The environment is modeled as a directed graph consisting of n nodes, with adjacency matrix
+The environment is modeled as a graph consisting of n nodes, with adjacency matrix

 Movements of the agent are modeled as a sequence of steps along that graph.
-During exploration, the agent performs a walk that tries to cover the entire environment; in the simplest case a random walk.
-During navigation, the agent is instead guided at each intersection by maximizing a goal signal.
+During exploration, the agent performs a walk that tries to cover the entire environment.
+In the process, it learns the adjacency matrix A. During navigation, the agent uses that knowledge to travel to a known target.

 where δix is the Kronecker delta.